Wave propagation in an elastic lattice with non-reciprocal stiffness and engineered damping: Lattice with Combined Non-reciprocal Stiffness and Damping

 The results reveal that the sign of $\beta$ provides a mechanism to control wave dynamics.
-Figures~\ref{fig:FIG10}(a) and \ref{fig:FIG10}(b) show that the forward-propagating wave is amplified in both cases, a characteristic governed by the nonreciprocal stiffness $\alpha$.
+Figures~\ref{fig:FIG15}(a) and \ref{fig:FIG15}(b) show that the forward-propagating wave is amplified in both cases, a characteristic governed by the nonreciprocal stiffness $\alpha$.
 However, switching the sign of $\beta$ alters the group velocity of the wave packet.
-This is explicitly confirmed by the velocity time series at downstream sites ($n=130$ and $n=160$) in Figs.~\ref{fig:FIG10}(c) and (d), which show that the wave packet for $\beta=-0.2$ arrives at a given site faster than for $\beta=+0.2$.
+This is explicitly confirmed by the velocity time series at downstream sites ($n=130$ and $n=160$) in Figs.~\ref{fig:FIG15}(c) and (d), which show that the wave packet for $\beta=-0.2$ arrives at a given site faster than for $\beta=+0.2$. {This is consistent with the evolution of temporal peak for the forward propagating amplified wave packet (see Fig.~\ref{fig:FIGA1} in Appendix A).}

 Interestingly, while the amplification rate is set by $\alpha$, the net amplification at a specific site depends on the group velocity as well.
 For $\beta=+0.2$, the wave packet travels slower, allowing more time for the amplification, resulting in a larger amplitude at a given location compared to the $\beta=-0.2$ case.
-The net amplification is therefore a combined effect of the growth rate (dictated by $\alpha$) and the propagation time (dictated by $\beta$).
+The net amplification {(seen from the temporal peaks of the Gaussian packets)} is therefore a combined effect of the growth rate (dictated by $\alpha$) and the propagation time (dictated by $\beta$).
 This is one of the key results of our work.

-Finally, Figs.~\ref{fig:FIG10}(e) and \ref{fig:FIG10}(f) show that the sign of $\beta$ also shifts the dominant frequency of the amplified wave, along with a gain in the spectral content.
-This tunability is further explored in Fig.~\ref{fig:FIG11}, which plots the dominant amplified frequency as a function of $\alpha$ and $\beta$ for a forward-propagating wave.
-The frequency exhibits a nearly quadratic dependence on $\alpha$ for a fixed $\beta$ [Fig.~\ref{fig:FIG11}(a)], consistent with the higher-order corrections in Eq.~(12).
-In contrast, Fig.~\ref{fig:FIG11}(b) demonstrates that varying $\beta$ provides an effective route to tune the wave's frequency while leaving the amplification rate, governed by $\alpha$, nearly unchanged.
+Finally, Figs.~\ref{fig:FIG15}(e) and \ref{fig:FIG15}(f) show that the sign of $\beta$ also shifts the {peak} frequency of the amplified wave, along with a gain in the spectral content.
+This tunability is further explored in Fig.~\ref{fig:FIG16}, which plots the amplified {peak} frequency as a function of $\alpha$ and $\beta$ for a forward-propagating wave.
+The frequency exhibits a nearly quadratic dependence on $\alpha$ for a fixed $\beta$ [Fig.~\ref{fig:FIG16}(a)], consistent with the higher-order corrections in Eq.~\eqref{eq:damped_approx_Real}.
+In contrast, Fig.~\ref{fig:FIG16}(b) demonstrates that varying $\beta$ provides an effective route to tune the wave's frequency while leaving the amplification rate, governed by $\alpha$, nearly unchanged.

-In summary, while the amplification rate of waves is primarily determined by $\alpha$, the sign and magnitude of $\beta$ can be used to tune net amplification (through changing the group velocity) and the dominant frequency of the wave packet.
+In summary, while the amplification rate of waves is primarily determined by $\alpha$, the sign and magnitude of $\beta$ can be used to tune net amplification (through changing the group velocity) and the {peak } frequency of the wave packet.